IRS officer Nitin Gupta appointed new CBDT chairman | Law-Order

 - India

-IRS officer Nitin Gupta has been appointed as the new CBDT chairman, a recent government order said.
+IRS officer Nitin Gupta has been appointed as the new CBDT chairman and the officer took charge on Monday.

 Gupta, an Indian Revenue Service (IRS) officer of the 1986 batch of the Income Tax cadre, is serving as the Member (investigation) in the Board and is scheduled to retire in September next year.

-The order issued on June 25 said the ''Appointments Committee of the Cabinet has approved the appointment of Shri Nitin Gupta, IRS (IT:86), Member Central Board of Direct Taxes (CBDT) as chairman, Central Board of Direct Taxes from the date of assumption of the post.''
-The post of the CBDT chief was being held in an additional capacity by Board member and 1986-batch IRS officer Sangeeta Singh after J B Mohapatra retired on April 30.
+An order issued by the government on June 25 said the ''Appointments Committee of the Cabinet has approved the appointment of Shri Nitin Gupta, IRS (IT:86), Member Central Board of Direct Taxes (CBDT) as chairman, Central Board of Direct Taxes from the date of assumption of the post.''
+The post of the CBDT chief was being held in an additional capacity by his batchmate and Board member Sangeeta Singh after J B Mohapatra retired on April 30.

+The Income Tax department issued a Tweet in the evening to say that Gupta has taken over the charge from Monday, June 27.

+Gupta has earlier served in the competition commission of India (CCI) and various other field formations of the tax department.

 There are five members in the Board at present with 1985-batch IRS officer Anuja Sarangi being the senior most.